-Principal adverse impacts on sustainability factors are considered in the following manner:
+Principal adverse impacts on sustainability factors in the context of sustainable investments are considered in the following manner:

-- Principal adverse impact indicators are captured under the "do no significant harm" principle for sustainable investments outlined in the section entitled "How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?" - Principal adverse impacts are assessed as part of the ESG rating system. - Principal adverse impact indicators are reported on as outlined in the section entitled "Does this financial product consider principal adverse impacts on sustainability factors?"
+- Principal adverse impact indicators are captured under the DNSH principle for sustainable investments outlined in the section entitled "How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?" - Principal adverse impacts are assessed as part of the ESG rating system. - Principal adverse impact indicators are reported on as outlined in the section entitled "Does this financial product consider principal adverse impacts on sustainability factors?"